stycm23/COMP4024/README.md

-# COMP4024
+# COMP4024 - AdventureGolf
-For Group H
+This is the repo for Group H